-The VPN (Virtual Private Networking) Server allows you to access your home network in a secured way through the internet when you are out of the house.
-The router offers three ways to setup VPN connection: OpenVPN, PPTP (Point to Point Tunneling Protocol) VPN and IPSec (Internet Protocol Security) VPN.
+The VPN (Virtual Private Networking) Server allows you to access your home network in a secured way through Internet when you are out of home.
+The router offers two ways to setup VPN connection: OpenVPN, PPTP (Point to Point Tunneling Protocol) VPN and IPSec (Internet Protocol Security) VPN.

-OpenVPN is somewhat complex but with greater security and more stability.
+OpenVPN is somewhat complex but with greater security and more stable.
 It is suitable for restricted environment, such as campus network and company intranet.

-PPTP VPN is easier to use and its speed is faster.
-It's compatible with most operating systems and also supports mobile devices.
-However, its security is poor and packets may be cracked easily.
-PPTP VPN may be blocked by some ISPs.
+PPTP VPN is more easily used and its speed is faster, it's compatible with most operating systems and also supports mobile devices.
+Its security is poor and your packets may be cracked easily, and PPTP VPN connection may be prevented by some ISP.